lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 For each card and title you are contesting, you must choose to yield or to pay to contest it (see below).

+Ⓡ Having other effects that cause an *infernal* minion not to unlock as normal during the unlock phase are redundant with being *infernal*.
+If the vampire doesn't unlock because of being infernal and because he has a `Sensory Deprivation`, for example, his controller may still burn a pool to unlock the vampire.

 ### 4.1.
 Contested Cards

 Some of the cards in the game represent unique resources, such as specific